 Craterfest is an annual festival featuring music, entertainment, arts and crafts and concessions generating interest in the region's only marine impact crater with a focus on family fun, delicious food and educational crater activities.

-Crater Bus Mini-Tours April 18th 2 PM - 5 PM Departing from LOCATION: City Administration Building 408 S. Main Street every Half Hour to view the rim of the Impact Crater and hear members of the Crater Commission discuss details on the Impact Crater.
+Crater Bus Mini-Tours April 16, 2016 1 PM – 5 pm Departing from City Administration Building 408 S. Main Streetevery Half Hour to view the rim of the Impact Crater and hear scientists and members of the Crater Commission discuss details on the Impact Crater.

 Cost: $5 (Free for Small Children sitting in parent's lap)

-KIDZONE with Inflatables, Bounce House, Slide, Swings, Train, Obstacle Course, Face Painting, Petting Zoo & Pony Rides
+KIDZONE April 16, 2016 2 PM - 5 PM with Inflatables, Bounce House, Slide, Swings, Train, Obstacle Course, Dino Dig, Face Painting, Petting Zoo & Pony Rides, and JAKES Trailer.

-Click here for more info Speaker: Dr. David King, Jr., Professor and Geologist at Auburn University who discovered shocked quartz and anomalous iridium values proved that the structure was in fact, an impact crater.
+Click here for more info: Dr. David King, Jr., Professor and Geologist at Auburn University who discovered shocked quartz and anomalous iridium values who proved that the structure was in fact, an impact crater.

 To Pay your Vendor Fees online & reserve your space, Click Here